qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

-To create the form, you can drag and drop fields from the :guilabel:`Available Widgets` panel to the :guilabel:`Form Layout` one to have fields added to your custom form and drag and drop fiels inside the :guilabel:`Form Layout` to reorder their position.
+To create the form, you can drag and drop fields from the :guilabel:`Available Widgets` panel to the :guilabel:`Form Layout` one to have fields added to your custom form and drag and drop fields inside the :guilabel:`Form Layout` to reorder their position.

 You can also use categories (tab or group frames) to better structure the form.